 When I was a kid, there was this little Mexican restaurant in town.
-It sat right next to a movie theater, and it was a hot spot.
+It sat right between a movie theater, and an ice-cream parlor.
+It was a hot spot.
 Those folks made a mean burrito!
 Kids always stopped in on their way home from school for nachos, and whenever we went shopping or to the movies, we’d grab a bite.
 It was cheap, tasty, and popular.
 My favorite dish was their wet bean burrito.
 Delicious!

 Rather than relocate and start over from scratch, the restaurant owners closed their doors and walked away after being in business for thirty years.

 This is not an unusual story.
 Big businesses are constantly kicking the little guys off the map.